RichardLee0211/test/testCpp/testADVobfuscator/README.md

 TODO: I understand the algorithm but what about hacker skill, learning IDA before moving to 4th implement

+# application 2 - obfuscate calls
+TODO: to be continue

 ## TODO to deduce from C++11 code to C++98
 - [x] rvalue &&